VaibhavBedarkar/Modesens-Clone/README.md

 ## Features

-- Create and sigin user.
+- Sign-up and sigin user.
 - Apply filter and categorize data.
+- Add to cart functionality.
 - Add and shop products, offers and community section
 - Follow your favorite brands.